cryptomathematician/11288689_DCIT205/README.md

 # Cloning the Project:

 1. Install Git:
-If you haven't already, install Git on your machine.
+ install Git on your machine.
 You can download it from Git's official website.

 2. Open a Terminal or Command Prompt: